datalakehouse/docs/docs/products/opensearch/getting-started.rst

 OpenSearch Dashboards is included
 ---------------------------------

-When you create an Aiven for OpenSearch service, you will also get an OpenSearch Dashboards service alongside it.
+When you create an DLH for OpenSearch service, you will also get an OpenSearch Dashboards service alongside it.
 This means you can quickly and easily visualize the data in an OpenSearch service.

 Get up and running
 ------------------